kubeshop/kusk-gateway/docs/guides/basic-auth.md

       ..
 ```

-As you can see in the example, in the `hostname` section we're referencing a service in our cluster that will handle the authentication of the requests.
-This flow looks like the following:
+In the example, in the `hostname` section we're referencing an upstream service in our cluster that will handle request authentication.
+The flow is as follows:

 ![kusk-gateway basic-auth diagram](../img/basic-auth.png)